aws/secrets-store-csi-driver-provider-aws/README.md

 * usePodIdentity: An optional field that determines the authentication approach.
 When not specified, it defaults to using IAM Roles for Service Accounts (IRSA).
   - To use EKS Pod Identity, use any of these values: "true", "True", "TRUE", "t", "T".
   - To explicitly use IRSA, set to any of these values: "false", "False", "FALSE", "f", or "F".
+* preferredAddressType: An optional field that specifies the preferred IP address type for Pod Identity Agent endpoint communication.
+Values are case-insensitive.
+Valid values are:
+  - "ipv4", "IPv4", or "IPV4" - Force the use of Pod Identity Agent IPv4 endpoint
+  - "ipv6", "IPv6", or "IPV6" - Force the use of Pod Identity Agent IPv6 endpoint
+  - not specified or any other value - Use auto endpoint selection, trying IPv4 endpoint first and falling back to IPv6 endpoint if IPv4 fails

 The primary objects field of the SecretProviderClass can contain the following sub-fields:
 * objectName: This field is required.
 It specifies the name of the secret or parameter to be fetched.
 For Secrets Manager this is the [SecretId](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters) parameter and can be either the friendly name or full ARN of the secret.
 For SSM Parameter Store, this must be the [Name](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html#API_GetParameter_RequestParameters) of the parameter and can not be a full ARN.